Edward V

-Early life
+Early life and Prince of Wales

-Edward was born on 2 November 1470 at Cheyneygates, the medieval house of the Abbot of Westminster, adjoining Westminster Abbey.
-His mother, Elizabeth Woodville, had sought sanctuary there from Lancastrian supporters who had deposed his father, the Yorkist king Edward IV, during the course of the Wars of the Roses.
-Edward was created Prince of Wales in June 1471, following his father's restoration to the throne, and in 1473 was established at Ludlow Castle on the Welsh Marches as nominal president of a newly created Council of Wales and the Marches.
-In 1479, his father conferred the earldom of Pembroke on him; it became merged into the crown on his succession.
+Edward was born on 2 November 1470 at Cheyneygates, the medieval house of the Abbot of Westminster adjoining Westminster Abbey.
+His mother, Elizabeth Woodville, had sought sanctuary there from Lancastrian supporters who had deposed his father, the Yorkist king Edward IV, during the Wars of the Roses.
+Edward was created Prince of Wales in June 1471, following his father's restoration to the throne, and in 1473 was established at Ludlow Castle on the Welsh Marches as nominal president of the newly created Council of Wales and the Marches.
+In 1479, his father conferred the earldom of Pembroke on him; it merged into the crown on his succession.

-Prince Edward was placed under the supervision of the queen's brother Anthony Woodville, 2nd Earl Rivers, a noted scholar.
-In a letter to Rivers, Edward IV set down precise conditions for the upbringing of his son and the management of the prince's household.
-He was to "arise every morning at a convenient hour, according to his age".
-His day would begin with matins and then Mass, which he was to receive uninterrupted.
-After breakfast, the business of educating the prince began with "virtuous learning".
-Dinner was served from ten in the morning, and then he was to be read "noble stories ... of virtue, honour, cunning, wisdom, and of deeds of worship" but "of nothing that should move or stir him to vice".
-Perhaps aware of his own vices, the king was keen to safeguard his son's morals, and instructed Rivers to ensure that no one in the prince's household was a habitual "swearer, brawler, backbiter, common hazarder, adulterer, [or user of] words of ribaldry".
-After further study, in the afternoon the prince was to engage in sporting activities suitable for his class, before evensong.
-Supper was served from four, and curtains were to be drawn at eight.
-Following this, the prince's attendants were to "enforce themselves to make him merry and joyous towards his bed".
-They would then watch over him as he slept.
+Prince Edward was placed under the supervision of the queen's brother, Anthony Woodville, 2nd Earl Rivers, a noted scholar.
+In a letter to Rivers, Edward IV set out precise conditions for his son's upbringing and the management of the prince's household.
+Edward was to "arise every morning at a convenient hour, according to his age".
+His day began with matins and then Mass, which he was to receive without interruption.
+After breakfast, his education commenced with "virtuous learning".
+Dinner was served from ten in the morning, after which he was to be read "noble stories ... of virtue, honour, cunning, wisdom, and of deeds of worship" but "of nothing that should move or stir him to vice".
+The king, perhaps mindful of his own vices, instructed Rivers to ensure that no one in the prince's household was a habitual "swearer, brawler, backbiter, common hazarder, adulterer, [or user of] words of ribaldry".
+After further study, in the afternoon the prince was to take part in sporting activities suitable for his rank before evensong.
+Supper was served from four, and curtains were drawn at eight.
+After this, his attendants were to "enforce themselves to make him merry and joyous towards his bed".
+They then watched over him as he slept.